ekedonald/Implementing-Wordpress-Website-with-LVM-Storage-Management/README.md

 Key components of LVM include:

-**1. Physical Volumes (PVs)**: These are the physical storage devices or partitions (_i.e. hard drives or SSDs_) that are added to the LVM system.
+1. **Physical Volumes (PVs)**: These are the physical storage devices or partitions (_i.e. hard drives or SSDs_) that are added to the LVM system.

-**2. Volume Groups (VGs)**: Volume Groups are created by combining one or more Physical Volumes.
+2. **Volume Groups (VGs)**: Volume Groups are created by combining one or more Physical Volumes.
 VGs serve as a pool of storage that can be allocated to various Logical Volumes.

-**3. Logical Volumes (LVs)**: Logical Volumes are similar to traditional partitions and are created within a Volume Group.
+3. **Logical Volumes (LVs)**: Logical Volumes are similar to traditional partitions and are created within a Volume Group.
 They are what you format with a file system and use to store data.
 Logical Volumes can be resized and moved dynamically, which is a significant advantage of LVM.

 ## How To Implement a WordPress Website with LVM Storage Management